baljit-5911/Vision-Decentralized-Offline-Chatbot/README.md

  note:- in order to get your data decentralised you must copy the new.pdf file in your home directory and delete the file in data folder
  ## IPFS WORKING
 ![IPFS](https://github.com/archief2910/Vision-Decentralized-Offline-Chatbot/blob/master/ipfs_chunker_4.png)
+visual representation of how IPFS (InterPlanetary File System) handles chunking and deduplication of data.
+Here's a breakdown of the components shown in the image:

+1. **Data Blocks**: These represent individual pieces of data that are broken down into smaller chunks.
+Each chunk is assigned a unique identifier or hash, which is used to reference it later.

+2. **Chunking**: This is the process of breaking down data into smaller pieces, or chunks.
+In the context of IPFS, data is divided into fixed-size blocks, each of which is hashed and added to the IPFS network.

+3. **Deduplication**: This is a process where IPFS checks if a piece of data already exists in the network before adding it.
+If a data block with the same hash already exists, IPFS reuses it instead of creating a new copy.
+This helps to save storage space and reduce redundancy.

+4. **Block Exchange Protocol (BEP)**: This is a protocol used by IPFS for exchanging data blocks between nodes.
+When a node requests a data block, it contacts other nodes that have the block and negotiates a deal to exchange the block.

+5. **Pinning**: Pinning is the process of telling an IPFS node to keep a certain file or data block around indefinitely.
+This ensures that the data remains available even if other nodes in the network go offline.

+Overall, this image illustrates the core principles of how IPFS works: chunking data into blocks, deduplicating data to save storage space, and using a peer-to-peer network to exchange data blocks efficiently
 ## Contributing

 Contributions are welcome!
 If you want to contribute to this project, follow these steps: